dotnet/csharpstandard/standard/classes.md

 A parameter declared with an `in` modifier is an input parameter.
 An input parameter is a local reference variable ([§9.7](variables.md#97-reference-variables-and-returns)) that gets its initial referent from the corresponding argument supplied in the method invocation.
 That argument is either a variable existing at the point of the method invocation, or one created by the implementation ([§12.6.2.3](expressions.md#12623-run-time-evaluation-of-argument-lists)) in the method invocation.

-*Note*: As with reference variables the referent of an input parameter can be changed using the ref assignment (`= ref`) operator, however the value stored in the referent itself cannot be changed.
+> *Note*: As with reference variables the referent of an input parameter can be changed using the ref assignment (`= ref`) operator, however the value stored in the referent itself cannot be changed. *end note*

 When a formal parameter is an input parameter, the corresponding argument in a method invocation shall consist of either the keyword `in` followed by a *variable_reference* ([§9.2.8](variables.md#928-input-parameters)) of the same type as the formal parameter, or an *expression* for which an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) exists from that argument expression to the type of the corresponding parameter.
 A variable shall be definitely assigned before it can be passed as an input parameter.